Table of contents

 docker pull mjsel/bngal:1.0.1

-Alternatively, you can pull the same image if you use Singularity:
+Alternatively, you can pull the same image if you use Singularity/Apptainer:

 Anaconda virtual environment